ShootMe/BabaIsYouEditor/README.md

   - Run and enjoy

 ## Change Log
+  - 1.2.8
+    - Changes
+	  - Added argtype to object editor for use in mods

   - 1.2.7
     - Features
 	  - Added a simple rule parser that will hopefully show the words proper active/inactive colors